aullah/quickmenu/README.md

 * Menu wording and content all customisable in HTML.
 * Responsive for mobile, tablet and desktop.
 Desktop will render a basic inline navigation.
 * SEO friendly.
 No need to duplicate navigation items for each device type and content display controlled purely via CSS.
+* No development dependencies, libraries or prerequisites required.

 ## Installation
 ### Quick Start via CDN